The differences between Docker, containerd, CRI-O and runc

-Sadly, it’s all rather confusing to keep up with, and the tussles between the big tech companies just add to the confusion for the rest of us.
+But unless you’re right at the coal-face of technology, it can be very hard to keep up.
+And the power-games between the big tech companies can add to the confusion for the rest of us.

-In this article, I’ll cover all the main names you’ve heard, try to descramble the jargon for you, and explain how the container ecosystem is working together in 2021.
+In this article, we’ll look at all the main names you’ve heard in container-land, try to descramble the jargon for you, and explain how the container ecosystem works.

-There is a difference between Docker the company, Docker containers, Docker images, and the Docker developer tooling that we’re all used to:
+There’s a difference between Docker Inc (the company), Docker containers, Docker images, and the Docker developer tooling that we’re all familiar with.

 Fascinating how this docker/docker-shim deprecation has created mass confusion.
 Probably should have seen it coming.— Joe Beda (@jbeda) December 3, 2020